 These are some of the things I do when I’ve accidentally eaten gluten:

 When I first went gluten-free, every time I realised I’d been glutened I freaked out a little…but stressing will only make you feel worse.
 So the first thing you need to do is take a few deep breaths and try not to worry – yes you have been glutened and yes it will feel horrible…and yes, you will look 6-8 months pregnant for the next 24 hours, but it is manageable.
 Don’t panic.

 2. Drink plenty of water

-Staying hydrated is essential as it will enable your body to flush the gluten out.
-It will also help you if your bowel movements have been affected by the gluten (and let’s be honest, that’s undoubtedly going to happen).
+Staying hydrated is essential as it will enable your body to flush the gluten out (like with everything else).
+It will also help you if your bowel movements have been affected by the gluten (and let’s be honest, that’s undoubtedly going to have happened).